hongsong-wang/CV_Paper_Portal/README.md

-# Paper Portal for Top Conferences in the Field of Computer Vision and Machine Learning
+# Paper Portal for Top Conferences in the Field of Computer Vision, Machine Learning and Artificial intelligence

 ## 📰 News
 - 🚨 **[2025-09-26] The NeurIPS 2025 page is available [NIPS2025](https://hongsong-wang.github.io/NIPS2025/)**